duongminhhieu/LetTutor-2024-Flutter-Education-Application/README.md

 - There are 4 environments in this project (Development, Testing, Stage and Production).
 Make sure to select one of these environments to run the project.
 - Example: `flutter run --flavor production -t lib/main_prod.dart`

+# 📽️ Video Demo
+This is a video demo of some key features in the application.
+[Watch the Video Demo](https://youtu.be/FqPNdVcfYwk?si=Nx6DpoiU9IVd-umm)

 # 📸 ScreenShots
 |  |  |  |  |  |
 |-------|------|--------|------|--------|